-The restart concerns the Module 8029HEPTA only but not the Sync Source (here Module 8021GPS).
+The restart concerns the Module 8029HEPTA and the Sync Source (here Module 8024GPS).

 All settings not saved with "Save" are lost on reboot (see Chapter 8.2.3 Enter or Changing Data).

 Moreover the NTP service implemented in the system is restarted.
 This leads to a renewed alignment phase with the loss of the stability and accuracy reached up to this point.